jkadw/abstract_vehicle/README.md

 - `latitude`
 - `longitude`
 - `odometer`
+- `source_problems`

-## Limitations
+## Current Scope

-Current limitations:
+Current scope and limitations:

+- the integration works through Home Assistant entities and services from an existing source integration; it is not a direct vehicle-cloud client
-- generic discovery is still intentionally simple
+- generic discovery is intentionally simple and mapping-driven
-- startup reconciliation and add/remove sync are not complete yet
-- no direct vehicle-cloud API clients in this repository
+- there is no custom Lovelace card in this repository
-- no UI card
-- no per-window control
+- there is no per-window position control yet
-- only a minimal service surface is implemented
-- Home Assistant runtime tests are not executed in this workspace

-The current mapped-adapter path discovers vehicles from the Home Assistant registry and state model rather than talking to external vehicle services directly.
+- advanced capability domains such as `cover` or native `climate` entities are future work

 ## Documentation By Audience